 This city is an autonomously pulsating organism.
 Much like the pumas in the Argentine wilds it stalks your thoughts and lures you deeper into it's clutches.
 It's people, the smell of yerba, and continuous movement that is simultaneously stagnant.
 Stuck in the humidity and pushed by the good winds that with which the city was colonial coined.

 Buenos Aires reminded me of the value in cities that I'd forgotten.
-It goes without saying that the natural world is the natural habitat.
 And that not all cities present the same value.
 But the ones that do teach you a lesson in the collective consciousness of the modern world.
 A neuronal opportunity to explore and navigate through unfamiliar domestic domains that at one time were fabricated by humans but now have an essence of their own.
 Established environments that are so seeped in history that they can no longer be wholly quantified as artificial.